Customization vs Personalization

 Customization vs. Personalization

 Customization and personalization tend to be used interchangeably.
 But they actually describe two different processes and are not synonyms.
-At their core, both customization and personalization are processes that tailor a unique experience.
+At their core, both customization and personalization are processes that tailor a unique experience like personalized start pages.

 They differ when it comes down to who alters the experience.
 Customization, our lovely topic of this article, “is usually done by the user manually making changes to get the experience that’s best for them.”
 Personalization, on the other hand, “can be achieved through customer data and predictive tech.”

 In other words, customization is what you do - your “natural intelligence.”
-Personalization is what the site or system does - “Artificial Intelligence.”
+Personalization is what the site or system does with data - “Artificial Intelligence.”

 What Does Customization Look Like?